annakosovskaya/crime_classification/README.md

 - `amp_enabled` enables CUDA AMP when available.

 ## Outputs and paths
 Outputs are grouped by dataset tag (derived from the input JSON/CSV basename) and backbone.
+For specifying fps (model frames can be specified instead):

 - Scores CSV:
 ```